arizuk/arizuk.github.io/README.md

-This is a source of https://arizuk.github.io/.
-It is built with next.js.
+This repository contains a source of [my personal site](https://arizuk.github.io/).
+The site is built with next.js.

 # Deploy
 ## Setup